 The solution?
 Plan plan plan

 There are generally three phases where you can determine project costs: cost estimation (quotation), planning and cost evaluation.
 Things can go south really quickly if cost estimation is neglected, as that should be the time when you determine if a project will be profitable or not.
-Everything can be avoided if planning is done correctly and thoroughly, even backorders!
+Everything can be avoided if planning is done correctly and thoroughly, even backorders, leading to long-term economic benefits for your business.

 Before accepting any job, it’s important to sit down and list all important aspects of the job.
 How many freelancers will work on it?
 How much equipment is needed to finish the work?
 Are there any special requests from the client?